What we do

 These are all developed and delivered in collaboration with our local authority partners.

-- Tools and guidance: we develop tools and guidance to help local authorities and their partners put children’s rights at the heart of what they do.
+We develop tools and guidance to help local authorities and their partners put children’s rights at the heart of what they do.
 We are developing, testing and rolling out a child rights outcomes framework as well as good practice guides based on children’s rights and the principles of a rights-based approach.
 This will enable our partners to plan and deliver services that are grounded in children’s rights.
 Some of the guidance we are developing focuses on specific areas of work such as how to commission services that are rights-based.

-- Training and support: we provide training and support to local authorities and their partners to build their skills and knowledge of child rights and how to work within a rights-based approach.
+We provide training and support to local authorities and their partners to build their skills and knowledge of child rights and how to work within a rights-based approach.
 This includes delivering in-person child rights training to staff and partners in the local authorities where we work, such as local councillors, frontline staff (eg social workers, early years practitioners), policy and decision makers (eg commissioning managers), and partner agencies (eg police, NHS, third sector providers).
 To date, we have delivered training to nearly 500 people.
-Our "Introduction to children’s rights" training is accredited with the CPD Certification Service.
+Our “Introduction to children’s rights” training is accredited with the CPD Certification Service.
 This means participants can count their learning hours towards their continuous professional development (CPD) requirements.

-- Research and evaluation: as an action research programme, we are testing the approach and assessing its impact.
+As an action research programme, we are testing the approach and assessing its impact.
 We do this by collecting evidence and evaluating services that have been designed and delivered as part of the programme.
 This enables us to tailor our approach and share learning.
 Ultimately, we want to establish good practice standards on how to plan and deliver services within a child rights-based approach.

 We are a member of CPD Accreditation Service, an independent continuous professional development (CPD) accreditation institution which supports organisations to formalise their expertise into a structured and recognised approach to learning.